Healthy hummus recipe

 Bernard Preston

-There is nothing about a hummus recipe in it, but plenty on good relationships.
+There is nothing about a hummus recipe in it but plenty on good relationships.

-If you read just one tome a month, you will probably fall short of a thousand in your whole life, and most likely nearer 500.
+If you read just one tome a month, you will probably fall short of a thousand in your whole life; and most likely nearer 500.
 Enjoying a good book is like having a private conversation with the author.

 My books are available from Amazon on Kindle.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a social mead tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: